MoHoushmand/mo/_build/html/_sources/quantum_computers/topological_qubits/topological_qubits.md

 # Majorana experiments

-In this third video, Michael talks about the current status of the experiments on Majorana bound states, and explain how the Majoranas can be measured.
+Now let's talk about the current status of the experiments on Majorana bound states, and explain how the Majoranas can be measured.

 Now that we know how to make Majorana systems in principle, lets look at the current experimental status.
-We ended the previous video with the picture of the Delft experiment where Majorana bound states were observed for the first time.
+We ended the previously with the picture of the Delft experiment where Majorana bound states were observed for the first time.
 Remember that Majoranas only appeared by tuning the system into a topological phase.